databoy5000/project-4-client/README.md

 2. Define API endpoints.
 3. Construct wireframes.
 4. Build cycle:
     - Task planning/coordinating,
     - Code,
     - Test,
     - Fix errors,
     - Push working feature to GitHub.
 5. Syle completed components/pages.
 6. Final tests to validate app flow and design finishing.
 7. Backend & Frontend deployment.

-During the <ins>build cycle</ins>, we worked our way linearly from the back-end to the front-end, clearly defining tasks (one or multiple complete features per task) between team members to work through them separately to have minimum overlap, avoiding merge conflicts and/or work being done twice.
+During the <ins>build cycle</ins>, we worked our way linearly from the back to front end, clearly defining tasks (one or multiple complete features per task) between team members to work through them separately and to have minimum overlap, avoiding merge conflicts and/or work being done twice.
 This was all managed through the [Project Management Sheet](https://docs.google.com/spreadsheets/d/1g-ZKAiVj09dBAaLHXUu5pl-V6kxmzfIp10CzKzqRgqc/view)'s 'Tasks Board' tab.

 For readability, we also set a template of naming conventions to follow (again, managed through the same document), which were also updated as we coded along when we figured certain syntaxes would need to follow the same form.